PhD (Public Health, UNSW) The impact and effectiveness of health equity impact assessment on health service planning

 I am a health services researcher, impact assessor and evaluator with more than twenty years of experience.
 My doctoral research was on the use of equity-focused health impact assessment in health service planning.
 I have also worked as a consultant, in government, and as a social worker.

-I'm passionate about empowering people to have an influence over their lives and the systems that affect them, and dismantling the systems of oppression that avoidably shorten lives and make them worse.
+I'm passionate about empowering people to have an influence over their lives and the systems that affect them.

-My research activities have focused on primary health care, health service planning, integrated care, self-management, health equity, health promotion and health impact assessment.
-Some examples of my research and its impact are listed below.
+My research activities have focused on primary health care, health service planning, integrated care,health equity, health promotion and health impact assessment.
+Some examples of research I have led and its impact are listed below.

 Shisha No Thanks